dotnet/orleans/CONTRIBUTING.md

 ## Coding Standards and Conventions

-We try not to be too OCD about coding style wars, but in case of disputes we do fall back to the core principles in the two ".NET Coding Standards" books used by the other DotNet OSS projects on GitHub:
+We try not to be too OCD about coding style wars, but in case of disputes we do fall back to the core principles in the two ".NET Coding Standards" books used by the other .NET OSS projects on GitHub:

 * [C# Coding Style Guide](https://github.com/dotnet/runtime/blob/main/docs/coding-guidelines/coding-style.md)